Steve Dennis’ recent article in Forbes that omnichannel is dead was music to my ears. I don’t think I’ve ever hated a word so much!

-A retailer that innovates, blends the physical and digital worlds whilst reducing friction and drives a personalised customer experience will survive – clever use of technology will help to achieve this.
+A retailer that innovates, blends the physical and digital worlds whilst reducing friction and drives a personalized customer experience will survive – clever use of technology will help to achieve this.

 This is why Taggstar is moving in-store.
 We want to help retailers to enjoy the same success in their physical stores by bringing real-time social proof messaging to customers as they are browsing and shopping in-store.
 Sixty-six per cent of consumers agree that technologies and innovations improved their in-store experience (Source: NRF).
 Millennials, in particular, say it is important that retailers offer innovation or technology that helps them shop.

 It is true that many retailers both sides of the Atlantic have over-extended their footprint and need to rethink their strategy, but at its heart retailers need to evolve and embrace digital transformation.
 In the US, seventy-five per cent of retailers say the need for digital transformation has increased since 2016 – in the UK one-third of retailers expect to invest up to £500k in technology in the next 18 months alone.
 (Source: Retail Week.
 A world in motion report).

 Technology can be used to entice the customer into the store and also to delight and engage them whilst in-store and to personalize their experience.
 Nieman Marcus in the US and Sephora in the US and Europe are retailers who do this particularly well in my opinion.
 Sixty-seven per cent of customers say they will pay more for a great experience according to Salesforce so this is an opportunity to increase revenue too!